And we always have that phone line open here at the EIB, Excellence in Broadcasting Network.

 Thanks for your thoughts on that, Congressman.

-Well, uh, as far as the fence goes.
+Well, as far as the fence goes.

-U.S. as gated community?
+U.S. has gated community?

 For instance, in Nogales, Arizona, you've got a community right across the line called Nogales, Mexico.

-In some areas, Paul, if we build the fence out in the middle of nowhere in Arizona, they're going to go through it, they're going to go under it, they're going to go around it, and it's such a passive defense that unless you've got the folks out there to react to it, it it simply becomes a waste of money.
+In some areas, Paul, if we build a fence out in the middle of nowhere in Arizona, they're going to go through it, they're going to go under it, they're going to go around it, and it's such a passive defense that unless you've got the folks out there to react to it, it simply becomes a waste of money.

 And so I want to be careful how we dip into the American people's pockets here.